 Here is a link to the RNLI Sunderlands website showing the wind scale and its effects on the water - http://www.rnlisunderland.org/call_outs/beaufort_scale/pg81.html

 The Head of the Dart race is an excellent example of how local winds can act differently to the forecast.
-Some of the regular event paddlers will tell you that you should expect a headwind at some point during the event, even if its forecast to be a downwind race.
-The wind blows across the local land, bening and being affected, causing it to come from a different direction.
+Some of the regular event paddlers will tell you that you should expect a headwind at some point during the event, even if it's forecast to be a downwind race.
+The wind blows across the local land being affected, causing it to come from a different direction.
 More often than not, at the mouth of the joining valleys, you will have wind coming into your face as it's channelled into the central river valley.

 One of the biggest causes of paddlers getting into trouble with off-shore winds is usually not the wind itself.
-Off-shore winds can create a false sense of security and confidence as when the wind is blowing directly off-shore, it is highly likely the first 50m of water will be very calm, so inviting you to paddle out.
-Even in light winds, it doesn't take very long for small waves to be created; however, and the sheer effort to paddle back against the wind can be exhausting.
+Off-shore winds can create a false sense of security and confidence as when the wind is blowing directly off-shore, it is highly likely the first 50m of water will be very calm, even completely flat.
+In light winds, it doesn't take very long for small waves to be created and the sheer effort to paddle back against the wind can be exhausting.
 At just 400m from shore, it could be challenging for even relativity experienced paddlers to self-rescue and it's surprising how quickly you can cover 400m with the wind at your back.

-If it looks calm and inviting and the forecast predicts reasonable wind levels, double-check the wind direction before paddling out.
 You may well be able to paddle close to and along the shoreline in relative safety but always stay on the side of caution.
 If in doubt, don't go out.

 The Tides, Tidal Currents and River Flow